-The Graduate Program in Horticulture at Michigan State University is one of the oldest, largest, and most prestigious Horticulture graduate programs in the U.S., and is recognized internationally for its scholarly development of research scientists, extension specialists, and horticultural business leaders in the economic plant sciences.
+The Graduate Program in Horticulture at Michigan State University is one of the oldest, largest and most prestigious horticulture graduate programs in the U.S., and is recognized internationally for its scholarly development of research scientists, extension specialists, and horticultural business leaders in the economic plant sciences.

-Horticulture faculty develop and procure funding for individual and multi-disciplinary team research projects, providing a wide range of opportunities for Masters and Doctoral students.
+Horticulture faculty develop and procure funding for individual and multidisciplinary team research projects, providing a wide range of opportunities for master's and doctoral students.
 To view the department's research areas, which includes a listing of faculty's specific focus, visit our Research Focus Area page.

-At MSU, work towards the graduate degree involves training and experience in research, teaching, and professional communications with peers, industry, and the public.
+At MSU, work towards the graduate degree involves training and experience in research, teaching and professional communications with peers, industries and the public.
 It is the goal of the Horticulture Graduate Program to produce the leaders of tomorrow who can integrate knowledge and resources from multiple disciplines to improve the performance, production, profitability, and environmental sustainability of high value crops.